Ursula von der Leyen: Headed back to Brussels? | DW | 15.07.2019

 Read more: In the end, it was a backroom deal

-As such, a motley coalition of Green, euroskeptic and left-wing MEPs have refused to vote for her out of principle.
+As such, a motley coalition of Green, euroskeptic and left-wing MEPs have refused to vote for her on principle.
 Even European representatives from Germany's center-left Social Democrats (SPD) have threatened to tank her confirmation, despite being in a coalition government with Chancellor Merkel's CDU in Berlin.

 "Support the call to reject the Council proposal for the Presidency of the Commission in the name of democracy and transparency in the EU," Tiemo Wölken, an MEP and member of Germany's SPD, tweeted Monday.
 "No to behind-closed-door deals!"